This page may contain affiliate links. Learn More.

 Plants for taste stimulation:

-The burst of a garden ripe tomato in your mouth, full of sweet and tart flavors.
+- The burst of a garden-ripe tomato in your mouth, full of sweet and tart flavors.

-Sweet fruits like watermelon and cantaloupe are some of the sweetest things on earth.
+- Sweet fruits like watermelon and cantaloupe are some of the sweetest things on earth.

-The bitter flavor of greens and eggplant.
+- The bitter flavor of greens and eggplant.

 Taste also goes hand in hand with touch because all of the textures the fruits and vegetables make when you eat them.
 Crunchy, juicy, smooth, soft, creamy and so many other textures in your mouth when you are eating from the garden provides even more sensory stimulation.

 Once you decide what you want to plant in your sensory garden for kids, you need to decide how you will plant it.
 Will you plant in raised beds?
 Click here to see the benefits.
 Will you plant in the ground?
 Will you plant a lot or a little?
-Click here to see how to plan your garden.

-Next you need to actually build your raised bed and fill it or work your ground and add amendments.
+Next, you need to actually build your raised bed and fill it or work your ground and add amendments.
 If you do a raised bed, you can mix 1/3 peat, 1/3 compost, and 1/3 pine bark mulch.
 If you need to amend your ground for planting, it depends on what kind of soil you’re starting with what it will need.
 Here we have clay soil, so I would add sand, peat, and compost to loosen it up.